Public Interest Disclosures

 - Councillors while acting in their official capacity.

-Council is authorised under the Act to address disclosures that relate to Glen Eira City Council and its employees.
+Council is authorised under the Act to address disclosures related to Glen Eira City Council and its employees.
 Public Interest Disclosures about Councillors should be addressed by IBAC.

 Who to contact